lukstafi/ocaml-metal/test/COVERAGE.md

 # Code Coverage for OCaml Metal Bindings

+WARNING: AI slop.
+This file was generated with minimal review.

 This document outlines how to set up and measure code coverage for the Metal bindings.

 ## Tools